vackosar/vackosar.github.io/_posts/2020-07-05-Transfigure-Stress-Into-Energy.md

 Positive stress is called eustress.
 Flow state is an representative of eustress shown to be associated with <a href="https://www.researchgate.net/publication/241693102_Psychophysiological_correlates_of_flow_during_daily_activities">increased hearth rate</a>.

 ### 1-Minute Training
+Without active recall, you won't remember anything from the above.
+Take at least one round of the quiz below, and if you can, subscribe to QuizRecall to get revision reminders.
+You can also generate your own micro-trainings over there.<br>
 <a class="btn btn-warning" style="text-decoration: none;" href="https://quizrecall.com/study/public-test?store_id=d3c70b8d-4d17-49c8-956d-7fc23112c86c">Trasfigure stress micro-training quiz</a>

 ### Video